sunnyboy00/AutoMPI/README.md

 # Distributed Service Platform #
-### distributed real-time computation service platform in Golang
+### real-time data processing service platform in Golang
-in the process of being ported from C#
+The purpose of this platform is to process massive real-time data flows through breaking data into atomic collections (Workers).
+Distributing workers across Nodes to balance workloads and minimising data traffic through passing messages to relavant workers only.

+Nodes act as a host for workers and provide an easy to use interface to the cluster.
+Removing the need for a worker to know where a recipent of a message is in the cluster and how to deliver the message to the destination.

-Key features implemented
+Features implemented
 * Autodiscovery of local Nodes
 * Establish links between Nodes
 * Cleaning of broken links